Sphereon-Opensource/SSI-SDK/packages/issuance-branding/README.md

 ---

-A Veramo contact manager plugin.
-This plugin manages contacts and identity configurations to third parties and persists them.
-These configurations can then be used to establish a connection.
+A Veramo issuance branding plugin.
+This plugin manages issuer and credential branding and persists them.
+The branding can be used to display an issuer or credential.

-## Supported identity connection types

-For now the following connection types are supported:

-- OpenID Connect
-- Self Issued OpenID v2
+NOTE
+Credential manifest (link)
+OpenID 4 VCI (link)

 ## Available functions

+- ibAddCredentialBranding
+- ibGetCredentialBranding
+- ibUpdateCredentialBranding
+- ibRemoveCredentialBranding
+- ibAddCredentialLocaleBranding
+- ibGetCredentialLocaleBranding
-- cmGetContact
+- ibRemoveCredentialLocaleBranding
-- cmGetContacts
+- ibUpdateCredentialLocaleBranding
-- cmAddContact
+- ibAddIssuerBranding
-- cmUpdateContact
+- ibGetIssuerBranding
-- cmRemoveContact
+- ibUpdateIssuerBranding
-- cmGetIdentity
+- ibRemoveIssuerBranding
-- cmGetIdentities
+- ibAddIssuerLocaleBranding
-- cmAddIdentity
+- ibGetIssuerLocaleBranding
-- cmUpdateIdentity
+- ibRemoveIssuerLocaleBranding
-- cmRemoveIdentity
+- ibUpdateIssuerLocaleBranding

 ## Usage